Afi G Suite backup application has a flexible and granular role model which allows to:

 - configure limited self-service access for domain users

-Role model granularity allows administrator to grant only limited set of permissions which will suite his/her own security and business needs - for example, Backup Operator group can be configured to be allowed to supervise backup progress and health and perform restore on user demand, but to be forbidden to browse any user's data.
-For security reasons self-service is closed by default and domain super administrator should explicitly enable it.
+Role model granularity allows an administrator to grant only a limited set of permissions which will suit his/her own security and business needs - for example, the Backup Operator group can be configured to be allowed to supervise backup progress and health and perform restore on user demand, but to be forbidden to browse any user's data.
+For security reasons self-service is disabled by default and domain super administrator should explicitly enable it.

-Any domain super administrator has full administrator access to domain's data and protection settings in Afi G Suite backup application.
-If user's Super Administrator role is removed then he will no longer has administrator access in Afi application as well.
-Administrator's access to the backup data can be limited either completely by restricting users data browse or partially by limiting mail content preview and/or data download.
+Any domain super administrator has full administrator access to the domain's data and protection settings in Afi G Suite backup application.
+If Super Administrator role is removed then the user will no longer have administrator access in Afi application as well.
+Administrator's access to the backup data can be limited either completely by restricting users' data browse option or partially by limiting mail content preview and/or data download.

 How to Configure Backup Operator group and enable self-service

-Backup Operator group is comprised of domain users trusted to perform a configured set of backup / restore / administration operations.
-After Afi application is installed Backup Operator group is empty so domain super administrator should explicitly add trusted users from the domain to the group and enable desired set of permissions.
+Backup Operator group is comprised of domain users trusted to perform a configured set of backup/restore/administration operations.
+Once Afi application is installed Backup Operator group is empty so domain super administrator should explicitly add trusted users from the domain to the group and confuger a set of permissions.

 - Go to Configuration → Roles & Self-service